Designing visual identities for a variety of independent practices

 Small Magic Ceramics by Zipporah Camille Thompson

-A facet of artist Zipporah Camille Thompson’s practice, Small Magic is handmade ceramics that revolve around themes of the wild, cosmos, and ritual.
+A facet of artist Zipporah Camille Thompson’s practice, Small Magic is handmade ceramics that revolve around themes of ritual, the cosmos, and the wild.

-The wordmark is unique, custom lettering.
-From the start, Zipporah was interested in letterforms made from graphically varied, simple shapes.
-The intent was to play off of the organic qualities of her work.
-The final lettering balances elementary forms, interconnection, and refinement.
+The wordmark is fully custom lettering.
+From the start, Zipporah was interested in letterforms made from simple, geometric shapes, to play off of the organic qualities of her work.
+The final lettering balances elementary forms with interconnection.

-For the symbol, I put together a broad study of the celestial, the earthly, and their overlap for Zipporah to review.
-Zipporah responded most keenly to luna moths, stars, and vessels.
-I composed these elements into a symbol that feels animate and cosmic.
-The colorway consists of a selection of Zipporah’s most frequently used colors.
+For the icon, I put together a broad study of celestial and earthly symbols for Zipporah to review.
+Zipporah was drawn to luna moths, stars, and vessels.
+I composed these elements into an icon that feels animate and cosmic.
+The colorway consist of a selection of Zipporah’s most frequently used colors.

-A supporting visual element, the moth, is a versatile graphic that references the logo’s style and Zipporah’s influences.
+A supporting visual element, the moth, is a versatile graphic derived from the logo and Zipporah’s influences.
 She can adapt it for any use.

 Ariana Anderson is a style advisor, wedding stylist, and menswear consultant.
 She brings experience and care to the details of every garment and event.

 Ariana sought a flexible identity that could grow with her.
-Her reassuring charm, deft touch, and blend of classic and chic romanticism inspired a sophisticated, personable logo and color scheme.
+Her reassuring charm, deft touch, and blend of classic and chic romanticism inspired a sophisticated, personable logo and colorway.

-The logo and headlines are set in Hypatia Sans Pro, a typeface that is simultaneously contemporary, inspired by 1920s type, and inscriptional.
-It has a stately yet humanist look—well-suited to Ariana’s aesthetic leanings and personality.
+The logo and headlines are set in Hypatia Sans Pro, a typeface that is simultaneously contemporary and inspired by the 1920s.
+It has a stately yet humanist look—well-suited to Ariana’s style and personality.

-Ariana’s primary color is a rich, warm terracotta, a distinctive and modern tone that speaks to confidence.
-The muted purple and pale pinks are a softer take on the perennial black and white scheme.
+Ariana’s colorway is inviting and earthy.
+The primary color is a warm terracotta, evoking confidence and modernity.
+The muted purples, pale pinks, and light gold are a softer take on the perennial black and white scheme.